 - In a medium-sized pot, add the remaining 2 tbsp. olive oil and heat over medium-high heat.
 Add the onion, carrots, salt, pepper and nutmeg and saute until the onions are tender, about 8-10 minutes.
 Then, add the squash and cook for an additional 5 minutes.

-- Add the vegetable stock and bring the mixture to a boil.
+Add the vegetable broth and bring the mixture to a boil.
 Once boiling, reduce heat to a low-medium and simmer until the carrots are tender, about 8-10 minutes.

 - Add salt and/or pepper to taste as needed.

-- For garnish, drizzle 1-2 tbsp. heavy cream and a dash of nutmeg, if desired.
+For garnish, drizzle 1-2 tbsp. cream and a dash of nutmeg, if desired.